-The weights are based on the post-stratification to 12 age groups, sex and the 77 districts.
-Demographic figures for each quarter 2007 were forecasted from the definitive demographic data for end-of-year 2006 with assuming a migration and natural increase.
+The weights are based on post-stratification to 12 age groups, sex and the 77 districts.
+Demographic figures for each quarter of 2008 were forecasted from the definitive demographic data for end-of-year 2007, assuming a migration and natural increase.

-The LFS data are collected in first visits with face-to-face interviews, with repeated interviews are partly made by telephone (21%).
-In the 2nd quarter, when ad hoc module is surveyed, almost all interviews are face-to-face.
-All interviews were conducted by using electronic questionnaires with few exceptions.
+The LFS data are collected in first visits with face-to-face interviews, with repeat interviews being partly done by telephone (21%).
+In the second quarter, when ad hoc module is surveyed, almost all interviews are face-to-face.
+Interviews are conducted using electronic questionnaires with few exceptions.